 Students completing internships for credit are required to complete 120 hours for every three credits they want to receive - this is roughly 8 hours/week during the school year and 20 hours/week during the summer.
 Most students will complete a three or six credit internship (8-16 hours/week) during the academic year; however, depending on their major, students can receive up to 15 credits for internships (40 hours/week).
 If a student is interested in receiving academic credit for the internship, the student will be responsible for providing the employer with the necessary paperwork.

-The virtual work schedule should be determined by the employer and the student so there is structure to the experience and an understanding of when the student should be available for communication.
-Students are not allowed to complete their hours during class times, but otherwise the start/end date and work schedule can be set by the two parties.
+The work schedule can be determined by the employer and the student.
+Students are not allowed to complete their hours during class times, but otherwise the start/ end date and work schedule can be set by the two parties.